 Medicare telehealth flexibilities

-The Consolidated Appropriations Act of 2023 authorized the extension of additional telehealth flexibilities through December 31, 2024.
+The Consolidated Appropriations Act of 2023 (PDF) authorized the extension of many of the telehealth flexibilities through December 31, 2024.

 Detailed information on permanent and temporary Medicare telehealth flexibilities is available at telehealth policy changes after the COVID-19 public health emergency.

 Medicare telehealth flexibilities include:

 Health care providers may offer telehealth services to patients located in their homes and outside of designated rural areas.

 The Centers for Medicare & Medicaid Services significantly expanded the list of services that can be provided by telehealth.
 Some of these services will continue to be covered under Medicare through December 31, 2024.

 - Some types of telehealth services no longer require both audio and video — visits can be conducted over the telephone.

 - For details see this list of telehealth services covered by Medicare.

 Types of eligible providers